-IRUY KLI RISHON (POURED BOILING WATER)
+IRUY KLI RISHON (Poured Boiling Water)

-LIBUN KAL (LIGHT BURNING)
+LIBUN KAL (Light Burning)

 In certain cases, libun kal is sufficient.
 This can be accomplished by heating in an oven at 550° F for one hour.
 This method of kashering can be used in place of hagalah.
 It is also used when the need for libun is only an added stringency.

-Ceramic, such as china, and enamel-coated pots, cannot be kashered.
-It is the custom of Ashkenazim not to kasher glass.
-Some poskim did not permit kashering plastic or other synthetic materials for Passover, however the opinion of the OU rabbanim is that they may be kashered, if there is a need.
+Ceramic, such as china, and enamel coated pots cannot be kashered.
+It is the custom of Ashkenazim not to kasher glass as well.
+Some poskim do not permit kashering plastic or other synthetic materials for Pesach; however, the opinion of the OU rabbanim is that it may be kashered, if there is a need.
 Ask your rabbi for guidance.
-As a rule, materials such as metal, wood, stone, natural rubber and fabric can be kashered.
+Composite stone (e.g. quartz counters) which is made mostly of stone, but is held together with resin, can be kashered.
+As a rule, materials such as metal, wood, stone, natural rubber, and fabric can be kashered.